ajhayden/TechnicalInterviewCourse/Unit_01_Course_Intro_and_Resources/IndustryAdvice.md

     - 4-6 interviews, 45-60 minutes each
     - Marathon of answering questions

+## Daryl Pinkal, CTO @ Clozd
+Daryl worked in engineering at Qualtrics before becoming CTO at Clozd.
+He spoke to our class about what Clozd values in technical interviews.
+You can find his LinkedIn profile [here](https://www.linkedin.com/in/daryl-pinkal-003866a2/).

+### Technologies Clozd Looks For
+- JS/TS, HTML, CSS
+- Node.js
+- React
+- SQL (PostSQL preferred)
+- Redis
+- Docker
+- AWS
+- Salesforce experience a plus

+### Systems Design Questions
+- What sorts of questions might you hope your survey data answers?
+- What sort of questions would you ask on the survey?
+- How would you architect your database?
+How would you store the data?
+- How would you display the data? (charts, metrics, table)
+- Can you write a query that would retrieve the data you would need?
+- Does the data need any further transformation?

+### Skills
+- Select appropriate data structures
+- Basic SQL and data knowledge

+### Culture Fit Questions (Behavioral Interview)
+- What appeals to you most about the role of software engineer?
+- What excites you about Clozd?
+- What is your working style?
+Do you prefer to work alone or collaboratively?
+- What do you most enjoy about your current role?
+- What do you dislike most about your current role?
+- Tell me about a time when you had to work on a project with unclear responsibilities.
+- Can you give me an example of a time you disagreed with your manager?
+A coworker?
+How did you resolve it?
+- Tell me about someone you look up to as a leader.
+What makes them a good leader for you?
+What characteristics of that leader do you hope to develop in yourself?
+- What approach do you take to keeping a high quality bar?

+### Traits Clozd Looks For
+- Vision
+- Hungry for success
+- Aptitude to learn
+- Collaborative
+- Concrete examples

 ## Adam Wright, Managing Director @ EY
 Adam graduated from the MISM and serves on the IS advisory board.
 You can find his LinkedIn profile [here](https://www.linkedin.com/in/adamwright-ey/).

 ### Interviewing Advice
-- Analysis paralysis
+#### Analysis Paralysis
 - In case interviews, candidates start going down rabbit holes of asking detailed questions, but they never get to the point where they conclude anything.
 - Stop yourself when you're not making any progress.
 Make sure you're leading to the root issue.

+#### Common Mistakes
-- Common mistake: staying too high level
+- Staying too high level in your analysis
 - Candidates don't have enough substance behind their knowledge
 - You have to demonstrate that you know what you're talking about
 - Candidates think there's only one possible solution to the case, but there's always many solutions.
 There's rarely one right answer.

-- Practice, practice, practice
+#### Practice, Practice, Practice
 - Don't let your interview be the first interview you have ever done
 - The more you practice, the more comfortable you are
 - Do some basic googling and find practic questions

-- Plan it out
+#### Plan It Out
 - For behavioral questions: think through experiences, write them down, and plan out answers ahead of time
     - Side projects, INTEX, capstone projects, school, work, previous internships, etc. are all good experiences
 - Keep an internship journal about what you're learning, so you have details for your next interview
 - After you've started your first job, keep taking notes
     - Check in every 3-4 months and update your resume, even if you aren't looking for a new job
     - Don't rely on what's in your head, because you won't remember